-University of Miami football is 6-0 and has become a talking point nationally as the only undefeated team left in the ACC.
+The Miami Hurricanes are 6-0 and have become a talking point nationally as the only undefeated team left in the Atlantic Coast Conference.
 But a new fad this season has garnered just as much attention as the team itself, sending fans and media into a craze.

 It’s called the Turnover Chain.

 This unique piece of gold jewelry made its first appearance in Miami’s season opener against Bethune-Cookman Sept.
 2, and since then has gone viral, being featured on ESPN and Fox Sports.
 It’s used as a motivational tactic to pump up the team and fans when the Hurricanes make a big play on defense.

 The Canes started the trend this season.
 First, a defensive player forces a turnover, such as a fumble or an interception.
 Then, as he comes off the field, one member of the coaching staff excitedly awards him the chain.
 The player gets to flaunt it on the sideline for the following possession.